- Things to Know

 - Complications of atrial fibrillation include heart failure and stroke.

-- Treatment of atrial fibrillation is directed toward controlling underlying causes, slowing the heart rate and/or converting the heart to normal rhythm, and stroke prevention using blood-thinning medications.
+- Treatment for the condition is directed toward controlling underlying causes, slowing the heart rate and/or converting the heart to a normal rhythm, and stroke prevention using blood-thinning medications.

-- Medications are commonly used in the longer term to control or prevent recurrence of atrial fibrillation, but medications may not be effective and may have intolerable side effects.
+- Medications are commonly used in the longer term to control or prevent the recurrence of AF, but medications may not be effective and may have intolerable side effects.

-- Electrical cardioversion is successful in over 95% of patients with atrial fibrillation, but 75% of patients have a recurrence of atrial fibrillation within 1 to 2 years.
+- Electrical cardioversion is successful in over 95% of individuals with AF, but 75% of them have a recurrence of the disease within 1 to 2 years.

-- Some doctors may leave patients in atrial fibrillation for the longer term provided the heart rate is under control, blood flow is adequate, and blood is adequately thinned with medications.
+- Some doctors may leave a patient in AF for the long term provided the rate is under control, blood flow is adequate, and blood is adequately thinned with medications.